ShiftyShifter/NorthwindAngular/README.md

     npm i

+install northwind backend globally on your computer

+    npm i -g northwind-back-end

-install and run northwind api in your local port
+run northwind in your local port

      northwind